Writing your PhD Personal Statement

 - What skills do you have that will help you make the transition between undergraduate and postgraduate study and make you succeed in the research area?

-Use good vocabulary and grammar – using well-written sentences that flow easily will make your statement more fresh and dynamic compared to other applicants.
+Make sure you use good vocabulary and grammar throughout your statement – using well-written sentences that flow easily will make it more fresh and dynamic compared to other applicants.
+Avoid overly long sentences.

 Try to keep the tone of your statement positive and enthusiastic.
 You also need to demonstrate you are able to make the points required in a concise manner, and make sure you adhere to the word limit.

-When you've completed your final draft, make sure you use the spelling and grammar checker on your computer to correct any mistakes.
+After you've completed your final draft, make sure you use the spelling and grammar checker on your computer to correct any mistakes.
+However, don't rely on this entirely - you should read it through several times for sense, and to check for other mistakes.

 Your statement should be structured, with an introduction, main body and end.
 The aim of the introduction is to grab the reader’s attention and hold it so they remain interested and read to the end of your statement.